Battle of Yan'an

 After World War II, Hu Zongnan battled the Chinese Communist Party and in the early stage of the struggle, was successful in the Battle of Yan'an capturing Yan'an, the capital of the communist base in Shaanxi.

-Yan'an became the capital of the Chinese Communist Party after the Xian Incident in 1936.
+Yan'an became the capital of the Chinese Communist Party after the Xi'an Incident in 1936.
 It became famous in this role during the Sino-Japanese War and throughout World War II, until its capture in 1947.
 (Before taking over Yan'an, Mao had been based at Bao'an.)

 In 1947, there was only minimal communist resistance, as most of the communists had already fled in advance in a strategic withdrawal to lure Hu to the Northwest.